dnutiu/dnutiu/README.md

 I’m Denis, a programmer living in 🇷🇴 Romania.
 I’m passionate about **software development** ✨.

+During my day-to-day work, I develop backend services, CLIs and web applications in Python, Go and other languages depending on the project.
+Kubernetes is my tool of choice for deploying and managing applications in the cloud.

 I also run a personal blog on [https://nuculabs.dev](https://nuculabs.dev) in which I write various technical posts 💬.

 ![https://github.com/jstrieb/github-stats](https://raw.githubusercontent.com/dnutiu/gh-stats/master/generated/overview.svg)